-Follow in the footsteps of some of the great impressionists with us this Spring in this glorious part of the world.
+Follow in the footsteps of some of the great impressionists with us in this glorious part of the world.

-We’re really pleased to be offering a painting holiday in Gordes in Provence during Spring 2020.
-Provence is the ideal place to practise plein air painting.
+Gordes in Provence is the ideal place to practise plein air painting.
 It is endlessly beautiful with plentiful vistas and historic architecture, market places thronged with colour or quiet spots with rocky outcrops and pine trees.
 The weather is about as reliable as you can get in Europe and it has the history – Cezanne and Van Gogh painted around here, Picasso too, heck, Chagall installed himself up the hill.

-We are organising this as three separate weeks with three brilliant artists and tutors.
-You may come for one, two or even three weeks.
+We are organising this as two separate weeks with two brilliant artists and tutors.
+You can choose to come for one or both weeks.
 The focus is on painting but this is also a holiday and no one will look askance if you decide to visit one of the local markets or take a walk in the hills rather than paint.

 The house is large and elegant in a slightly elevated position overlooking the Luberon Valley with extensive views.
 It has a 12 metre pool, a tennis court and lots of places to sit quietly and others to meet and socialise.
 It is a short walk down the hill from Gordes, said to be one of the most beautiful hilltop villages in France, which is relentlessly picturesque and much painted.

-Our chef is a native of Provence who delights in the local produce and will provide a seasonal menu which will cater for all appetites and diets.
+Our chef Paul will focus our meals on local produce and will provide a seasonal menu which will cater for all appetites and diets.
 You’ll know that food is central to the French way of life, and whilst our focus is on painting we will not allow ourselves to ignore this important tradition.
 Meals will be taken together either on the terrace or at the main dining table in the house.